 Dr Reijer Passchier (Haarlem, 28 August 1987) PhD LLM LLB (Leiden University) is an Assistant Professor in Constitutional and Administrative Law at Leiden University.
 He is also an Assistant Professor in Constitutional Law and Legal Theory at the Open University.

 Leiden Law Blog

-Reijer’s current research focuses on questions surrounding digitization and constitutional democracy.
+Reijer’s current research focuses on questions surrounding digitisation and constitutional democracy.
 His most recent book is ‘Artificiële intelligentie en de rechtsstaat’ (Artificial intelligence and the constitutional state).
-For his article digitalisering en de (dis)balans binnen de trias politica’ (digitization and the (dis)balance in the separation of powers) Leiden Law School awarded him the Meijers prize for the best published article from each faculty research program and the Van Wersch Springplank prize for the best juridical article published in 2020.
+For his article 'Digitalisering en de (dis)balans binnen de trias politica’ (digitisation and the (dis)balance in the separation of powers), Leiden Law School awarded him the Meijers prize for the best published article from each faculty research programme and the Van Wersch Springplank prize for the best juridical article published in 2020.

 - Universitair docent Staatsrecht en Encyclopedie van de Rechtswetenschap